 Keep your eyes open and follow the rules of the road

 If you're in a car, it is good practice to be alert for motorcyclists.
 Respectfully share the road with them by being courteous and using turn signals to change lanes or when merging into traffic.

 While on the road, check mirrors and blind spots before changing lanes.
 Watch for motorcycles with turn signals flashing and wait until they turn or the driver turns the signal off because unlike cars, motorcycle signals don't always have auto-cancel.
 Also watch for sudden moves by motorcyclists due to road hazards, such as dodging potholes or debris.

 In addition, respecting the speed limit, not driving under the influence, defensive driving and avoiding distractions while at the wheel may help you in keeping everyone around you, including motorcyclists, safe.

 When following a motorcycle, travel at a safe distance, recommended to be three or four seconds.
 They can stop quicker than a car, and you need to be ready to stop, too.

-Using these tips is a good starting point but you can learn more about how to avoid motorcycle accidents, riding double and other motorcycle insights.
+Using these tips is a good starting point — and you can learn more by reading about how to avoid motorcycle accidents, riding double and other motorcycle insights.